READING INDIAN RECORD LABELS

 By S.K.
 De and Kalyan Bandhu Bhattacharya.
 Calcutta.
 1965

-* other information has been gathered from a variety of njewspaper cuttings and trade magazine reports – in England and in India.
+* other information has been gathered from a variety of newspaper cuttings and trade magazine reports – in England and in India.

-** acknowledgements to Len Watts, Frank Andrews, Prabhakar Datar, Bachu-Bhai and S.K.De
+** acknowledgements to the late Len Watts, the late Frank Andrews, Prabhakar Datar, Bachu-Bhai and S.K.De

 Copyright © 2019 Michael Kinnear